ivtpz/interview-questions/README.md

 * Describe the benefits of Elasticsearch
 * How do you allow CORS requests?

+## General CS Questions
+* What is a design pattern?
+Can you describe one?
+* What is a programming paradigm?
+Can you describe one?

 ## Git Questions
 * Practically speaking, how does git rebase function compared to git merge?
 * When using git, what exactly do people mean when they talk about "the SHA-1"?
+* What is your prefered Git workflow for a group project?